“Anyone who can leave the Yucatán with indifference has never been an artist and will never be a scholar.“

 Partly for these reasons (and financial ones), I decided to live full-time (at least nine months a year) in Merida starting in August 2019.

 I am happy in Merida.
-I have made many friends.
-It feels more and more like my home.
+I have made many friends, and it feels more and more like my home.
 The more time I spend in Merida, the more I rediscover that it is a magical place.

 I have developed a nuanced view of life in Merida.
 No place is perfect.
 With time, I see that my issues with living in Merida have both good and bad sides.

-Many expats (both in Merida and other expat communities worldwide) share many of the same issues.
+Many expats (both in Merida and other expat communities worldwide) share many issues.
 I think, like me, most expats can succeed in their new life if they develop a balanced perspective.

+Most expats, like me, are blessed to choose where and how we live, and with time and patience, we will make extraordinary lives in our new home.
 The following list contains the issues that I have (or did have) with Merida.
-As I hope you will see, most of these issues are small.
-The issues also have both a good and bad side.
-Most expats, like me, are blessed to choose where and how we live.
-With time and patience, we will make great lives in our new home.
+As I hope you will see, most of these issues are minor, and the problems also have both a good and bad side.

 An Analysis of the Cons of Living in Merida (Why Many Cons are Not So Bad After All)